Location, location, location! It’s a familiar refrain in the real estate industry. Physical real estate, that is.

 Facebook Places is another crucial component of off-page SEO.
 That is, ways you can increase your business’s search visibility outside of your business’s website.
 You can read more about off-page SEO for eCommerce to familiarize yourself with it.

 First, create a Facebook page for your business and customize it so that Facebook knows it’s a business and a Place.
-You can add categories, hours, address, etc. Be sure to choose specific categories, i.e. italian restaurant instead of restaurant.
+You can add categories, hours, address, and more.
+Be sure to choose specific categories, i.e. italian restaurant instead of restaurant.

 Crucially, you can also: